less-lab-uva/s3c/rq2/README.md

     * Run as part of `study_data/generate_figures.py`, this generates the precondition coverage information found in Table 2.

 ## Table
 The data to fill the table is obtained by executing `rq2b.py`.
 The table is shown below for convenience.
-Note that in our paper, there was a typo in the table.
-The correct value for precondition 5 coverage of Town04 is 149 (34.98%), not 147 (34.51%).

 | Preconditions | \|A\| | Town01     | Town02     | Town04        | Town10HD    | All          |
 |---------------|-------|------------|------------|---------------|-------------|--------------|